Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Kerr magnetospheres from symmetries

 \subsubsection{Asymptotically vanishing case: the electric and magnetic monopoles}

 Let us first discuss the set of solution describing configurations for which $F\to 0$ for $r\to +\infty$.
 The first branch corresponds to $\beta =0$ in Eq.~\eqref{SOL}.
 In the following, we write \be \alpha = -\frac{\cQ}{2M} , \ee such that $\cQ$ encodes the strength of the field (actually the total electric charge, as we shall see below).
-Equation~\eqref{SOL} then yields
+Equation~\eqref{SOL} reduces then to $A^{(\alpha,0)}_{\mu} = \alpha \xi_{\mu}$, which yields

 Note that the term $\frac{\cQ}{2M} \rd t$ is an exact differential and thus does not contribute to the electromagnetic field $F^{(\alpha,0)}$, so that a 4-potential equivalent to \eqref{A_alpha_0} is